open-keychain/open-keychain/README.md

 6. Execute ``./gradlew assembleFdroidDebug``
 7. You can install the app with ``adb install -r OpenKeychain/build/outputs/apk/OpenKeychain-fdroid-debug.apk``

+The "google" flavor is only used to include donations via Play Store, for development the "fdroid" flavor should be used.

 ### Run Tests
 1. Use OpenJDK instead of Oracle JDK
 2. Execute ``./gradlew clean testFdroidDebugUnitTest --continue``